-The five literary translation techniques proposed by Amparo Hurtado Albir, one of the leading specialists in translation.
+The five literary translation techniques presented by Amparo Hurtado Albir, one of the leading specialists in translation.

-In her book Translation and Translation Studies: Introduction to Translation (2001), Professor Amparo Hurtado Albir, a leading translation specialist, defines five literary translation techniques as presented below:
+In her book Translation and Translation Studies: Introduction to Translation (2001), Professor Amparo Hurtado Albir, a leading translation specialist, defines five literary translation techniques.
+Discover these techniques below:

 Albir describes adaptation as a “technique whereby one cultural element is replaced by another which is typical of the receiving culture.
 This technique is very useful when translating advertisements, slogans, etc., which employ a number of different linguistic processes.
 In these cases, the most important thing is the actual meaning of the message rather than the words making it up.”